the-rccg/hw2d/README.md

 It is the common practice across all reference texts to calculate $\int\cdot$ as $\langle \cdot \rangle$ for a unitless box of size one in order to get comparable values for all properties.

+## Common Issues in Simulating HW2D

+### Crashing/NaN encountered

+#### within < 10 timesteps

+The simulation has exploded in one direction.
+Most commonly this means that the hyper-diffusion components are too large.
+- reduce the hyper diffusion order: `N`
+- reduce the diffusion coefficient: `nu`
+- reduce the initial perturbation: `scale`

+#### around t=75-125

+The timestep is too big in the turbulent phase.
+CFL criteria are no longer satisfied and simulation crashes.
+- reduce: `step_size`

+### Chessboard pattern emerges

+The energy accumulates at grid scale.
+Hyper-diffusion component is not large enough to dissipate the energy.
+- increase: `nu`
+- increase: `N`